 Another objection to species pluralism is that pluralism is an overly liberal position (Sober 1984, Ghiselin 1987, and Hull 1987).
 Pluralists allow a number of legitimate species concepts, but how do pluralists determine which concepts should be accepted as legitimate?
 Should any species concept proposed by a biologist be accepted?
 What about those concepts proposed by non biologists?
 Without criteria for determining the legitimacy of a proposed species concept, species pluralism boils down to a position of anything goes.

-One potential problem with de Queiroz’s attempt to unify the species category is that proponents of other species concepts would disagree with de Queiroz’s assertion that their disagreements are merely over evidence for the numbers and boundaries of species.
+One concern one might have about de Queiroz’s attempt to unify the species category is that proponents of other species concepts would disagree with de Queiroz’s assertion that their disagreements are merely over evidence for the numbers and boundaries of species.
 Proponents of the interbreeding, ecological and phylogenetic approaches believe that they are identifying different types of lineages (interbreeding lineages, ecological lineages, phylogenetic lineages), not merely disagreeing over evidence for the same type of lineage.
 For example, when supporters of the interbreeding approach say that asexual organisms do not form species they are making a conceptual or ontological claim, not an operational claim.
 De Queiroz’s unified approach seems to mischaracterize disagreements among proponents of other species concepts.

 Consider some of the species concepts developed by microbiologists.
 One microbial species concept, the Recombination Species Concept, asserts that species are groups of microbes whose genomes can recombine (Dykuizen and Green 1991).
 The motivation behind this species concept is that though microbes generally do not reproduce sexually, they form gene pools of organisms connected by recombination.
 Another microbial species concept is Cohan’s (2001, 467) ecological concept in which a “species in the bacterial world may be understood as an evolutionary lineage bound by ecotype-periodic selection.”
 According to Nesbo et al. (2006) and others, these two microbial species concepts sometimes sort the same organisms into different species.
 A third microbial species concept, the Phylo-Phenetic Species Concept (Rossello-Mora and Amann 2001), is different than the first two.
 While the Recombination and Ecological Concepts are based on biological theory about the nature of microbial species, the Phylo-Phenetic Species Concept is designed to obtain stable classifications of species that can be used in medical and microbial research.